นวนิยายภาษาอังกฤษเรื่องนี้เกี่ยวกับคนไทยที่ใช้ชีวิตในเยอรมันช่วงพรรคนาซีเรืองอำนาจ เขียนยังไม่จบและยังไม่มีการ proofreading แต่ประการใด

 The helter-skelter in front of the main hall of Thitiwat's university that morning was so deafening that one might think she or he was going bonkers in any minute.
 The crowd of students, especially the young hot-blooded men , were appearing in the suits of party members , chanting the party's songs , and shouting the slogan of party incessantly.
 The music band never ceased to exhibit their loyalty to Herr Hitler by playing his favorite music , like the Overture of Die Meistersinger von Nürnberg of Richard Wagner , the antisemitic opera composer whom had been venerated by Hitler since he was still a drifter in Vienna.

 "Professor Thitiwat ?
-President is inviting you to the meet him now.
+Mr. President is inviting you to the meet him now.
 Please follow me immediately!"

-Totally flummoxed ,Thitiwat glanced at his colleagues who looked bewildered and shrugged their shoulders at the same time.
+Totally flummoxed ,Thitiwat glanced at his colleagues who looked bewildered and shrugged at the same time.
 He now found the night of book burning much less intimidating than this time.
-Was he about just to be sadly informed by President he would be interrogated by the Reichsminister before being sent to Gestapo ?
+Was he about just to be sadly informed by the president that he would be interrogated by the Reichsminister before being sent to Gestapo ?
 If so, this was probably due to some parts of his book or the blasphemy against Hitler he had unwittingly made during the lectures.
 Out of the blue he was surprised that he had impulsively thought about Marian, not the Siamese embassy at all.

-There the young man found the Reichsminister ensconced at the sofa ,merrily smoking and chattering with President and a bald old man who, he assumed, was a mayor of Berlin.
+There the young man found the Reichsminister ensconced at the sofa .
+He was merrily smoking and chattering with the president and a bald old man who, he assumed, was the mayor of Berlin.
 Goebbels looked at him.

 " Are you Professor Thitiwat Thanakornchai? " He asked and put the cigarette on the tray.